ritua2/BOINCatTACC/README.md

 ### BOINC@TACC project ###

-This project provides a conduit for routing High-Throughput Computing (HTC) jobs from TACC rsources to a BOINC server, and from there, to the BOINC clients (which run on volunteered hardware resources).
+This project provides a conduit for routing High-Throughput Computing (HTC) jobs from TACC rsources to a BOINC server, and from there, to the BOINC clients (which run on volunteered hardware resources and VMs in the cloud).
 The project is funded through NSF Award #1664022.

 This repository includes the following: